Finland’s international human rights policy

 Human rights are indispensable for human dignity.
 Every human being in any country is entitled to human rights.

 Human rights are enshrined in international human rights conventions.
-Human rights include the rights to life, personal integrity, a fair and just trial, effective remedy, and education.
+Human rights include the right to life, personal integrity, a fair trial, an effective remedy, and education.
 They also guarantee the right to respect for private and family life, home and correspondence; the freedom of thought and religion; the freedom of expression; the freedom of assembly and association; and the freedom of movement.

-Countries that have joined human rights conventions are under an obligation to respect, protect and enforce human rights for all on an equal basis, without any discrimination.
+States that have joined human rights conventions are under the obligation to respect, protect and implement human rights for all on an equal basis, without any discrimination.

-Human rights policy is an essential component of the Finnish government’s efforts in the fields of foreign and security policy.
+Human rights policy is an essential part of the foreign and security policy activities of the Finnish Government.
 Finland underlines the interdependence of human rights, security and development.

 Finland sees human rights policy as a way of creating a more just and secure world with more human dignity.